-DigiPen offers all programs via resident training and distance education, when applicable.
-Accordingly, the Institute continues its current admissions practices for the current programs.
+DigiPen offers all programs via residential modality with a limited number of courses offered via distance education.
+Accordingly, the Institute continues its admissions practices for the all programs.

 Applicants must demonstrate that they meet the admission requirements for a degree program, that they are familiar with the technology required for distance education, and that they have the requisite competencies to be successful in a distance learning environment.
-They demonstrate these qualifications through the satisfactory completion of a Distance Education Readiness Assessment.
+They demonstrate these qualifications through the satisfactory completion of an Online Learning Readiness Self-Check (OLRSC).